skbio.stats.distance.randdm#

 constructortype, optional

 DissimilarityMatrix or subclass constructor to use when creating the random distance matrix.
 The returned distance matrix will be of this type.
-If None (the default), a DistanceMatrix instance will be returned.
+By default, a DistanceMatrix instance will be returned.

 Returns: